-In the wake of the global financial crisis of 2007-2009, the Leaders of the G20 in September 2009 called for a variety of reforms in the over-the-counter ("OTC") derivatives markets aimed at improving transparency in those markets, mitigating systemic risk and protecting against market abuse.1 In June 2010, the G20 Leaders agreed to accelerate the implementation of measures to improve transparency.2 Recommendation 14 of the Financial Stability Board's report on implementing OTC derivatives market reforms stated that "authorities should explore the benefits and costs of requiring public price and volume transparency of all trades," noting that "[v]ariation in data dissemination requirements could lead to opportunities for regulatory arbitrage."3 Improving market transparency thus plays an important role in determining the efficacy of the G20 commitments to reform the OTC derivatives markets.
+In the wake of the global financial crisis of 2007-2009, the Leaders of the G20 in September 2009 called for a variety of reforms in the over-the-counter ("OTC") derivatives markets aimed at improving transparency in those markets, mitigating systemic risk and protecting against market abuse.1 In June 2010, the G20 Leaders agreed to accelerate the implementation of measures to improve transparency.2 Recommendation 14 of the Financial Stability Board's report on implementing OTC derivatives market reforms stated that "authorities should explore the benefits and costs of requiring public price and volume transparency of all trades" in over-the-counter derivatives, noting that "[v]ariation in data dissemination requirements could lead to opportunities for regulatory arbitrage."3 Improving market transparency thus plays an important role in determining the efficacy of the G20 commitments to reform the OTC derivatives markets.

-This report seeks to analyze the potential impact of post-trade transparency in one particular OTC derivative market: the CDS market.
+This report seeks to analyze the potential impact of post-trade transparency in one particular OTC derivatives market: the CDS market.
 Part III of this report outlines the features of the global CDS market.
 Part IV outlines certain legislative and regulatory frameworks for implementing post-trade transparency in the OTC derivatives markets in IOSCO member jurisdictions.
 Part V assesses the potential impact of post-trade transparency in the CDS market.
-Part V first situates this report within the existing body of international standard-setting and academic efforts concerning the impact of post-trade transparency in the CDS market and in markets for other products.
-Part V then describes a preliminary analysis of publicly available transaction-level post-trade data about certain CDS products.
-This analysis seeks to understand potential impacts of post-trade transparency on the CDS market, as well as to identify future lines of inquiry that IOSCO, other standard-setting bodies, regulatory authorities and researchers could undertake to explore further these potential impacts.
-Following this data analysis, Part V reviews responses to a survey conducted by IOSCO of market participants and other market observers about their use of certain publicly available post-trade data and its perceived impact on the CDS market.
-Taking into account the evidence and analysis in Part V, Part VI evaluates potential costs and benefits that regulatory authorities may consider in their assessment of posttrade transparency.
-IOSCO makes preliminary recommendations on the basis of this work in Part VII.
-Part VIII sets out IOSCO's request for comment on all aspects of this report.
+Part V first situates this report within the existing body of international and academic efforts concerning the impact of post-trade transparency in the CDS market and in markets for other products.
+Part V then describes an analysis of publicly available transaction-level post-trade data about certain CDS products.
+This analysis seeks to understand potential impacts of post-trade transparency on the CDS market, as well as to identify future lines of inquiry that IOSCO, other international bodies, regulatory authorities and researchers could undertake to explore further these potential impacts.
+Following this data analysis, Part V also reviews responses to a survey conducted by IOSCO of market participants and other market observers about their use of certain publicly available post-trade data and its perceived impact on the CDS market.
+Taking into account the evidence and analysis in Part V, Part VI evaluates potential costs and benefits that regulatory authorities may consider in their assessment of post-trade transparency.
+IOSCO makes recommendations on the basis of this work in Part VII.
+Part VIII sets out IOSCO's feedback statement on public comments received on the consultation version of this report.